youssef-aydi/job_seekr/README.md

 # job_seekr
-A Python-based web scraper that automatically extracts job listings from Indeed and LinkedIn, helping users find relevant job opportunities quickly and efficiently.
+A Python-based web scraper that automatically extracts job listings from Indeed, LinkedIn and a fake Job website RP Jobsite, helping users find relevant job opportunities quickly and efficiently.